cwatkins/miaw-client/README.md

 A TypeScript client library for Salesforce's [Messaging for In-App and Web](https://developer.salesforce.com/docs/service/messaging-api/overview) APIs.

+This is a personal project and not an official Salesforce product.
+It is not officially supported by Salesforce.

 ## Features

 - TypeScript support with full type definitions